epelaaez/QuantumLibrary/README.md

-# Quantum Circuits
+# Quantum Library
-This repository contains implementations of important quantum circuits used in quantum computing using Qiskit; along with a brief description and explanation for each one of them.
-I will be adding circuits while I learn them, so the implementations or descriptions may not be completely correct at all times.
-But I will make sure to correct anything as soon as I notice it.
+This project aims to be a quantum library containing various circuits and algorithms commonly used in quantum computing.
+These will be implemented using Qiskit, one of many tools out there to write quantum algorithms but, in my opinion, the easier one to understand.
+Each circuit will be accompanied with a brief description of it including how it works and how it is used in larger-scale circuits or algorithms.

 The main goal of this project is to build a large collection of quantum circuits, from the simplest ones to more complicated ones.
 To achieve this, contributions are very welcome and encouraged, see more in [Contributing](#contributing)